Open-Superintelligence-Lab/Open-Superintelligence-Lab.github.io/public/deepseek-sparse-attention-content.md

 Standard Transformers use an "attention" mechanism where every new token being generated looks back at all the previous tokens in the sequence.

 This is computationally very expensive.
-If you have a sequence of length L, the complexity is O(L²), meaning the computation and memory required grow quadratically.
+If you have a sequence of length $L$, the complexity is $O(L^2)$, meaning the computation and memory required grow quadratically.

 Doubling the text length from 10,000 to 20,000 tokens doesn't just double the cost—it quadruples it.
 This makes processing very long documents (like books or large codebases) prohibitively slow and expensive.

-Instead of having each token attend to all previous tokens, DeepSeek Sparse Attention (DSA) intelligently selects a small, fixed-size subset (k) of the most relevant previous tokens to attend to.
-This changes the complexity from O(L²) to O(L * k), which is much more manageable since k is a small constant (e.g., 2048) and L can be very large (e.g., 128,000).
+Instead of having each token attend to all previous tokens, DeepSeek Sparse Attention (DSA) intelligently selects a small, fixed-size subset ($k$) of the most relevant previous tokens to attend to.
+This changes the complexity from $O(L^2)$ to $O(L \cdot k)$, which is much more manageable since $k$ is a small constant (e.g., 2048) and $L$ can be very large (e.g., 128,000).

 DSA is made of two main components: